hominsu/freegpt35/README.md

 ### Vercel

-If you subscribe to Vercel, you can try this deploy method, otherwise do not waste your time, since with `Hobby` plan your serverless API routes can only be processed for 5 seconds, the route responds with a `FUNCTION_INVOCATION_TIMEOUT` error.
+If you subscribe to Vercel, you can try this deploy method, otherwise do not waste your time, since with `Hobby` plan your serverless API routes can only be processed for 5 seconds, and the route responds with a `FUNCTION_INVOCATION_TIMEOUT` error.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fhominsu%2Ffreegpt35&env=NEXT_API_KEY&envDescription=API%20key%20used%20for%20authentication%20to%20access%20the%20API.&envLink=https%3A%2F%2Fgithub.com%2Fhominsu%2Ffreegpt35%3Ftab%3Dreadme-ov-file%23customize)